Credit Hours in Fall | Subsidized Loan Amount | Unsubsidized Loan Amount |

 Loan proration impacts undergraduate students applying for graduation who are receiving Federal Direct Subsidized and Unsubsidized Loans.

-Federal regulations require schools to prorate the Federal Direct Loan amounts for graduating undergraduate students when their final period of enrollment is less than a full academic year.
+Federal regulations require schools to prorate the Federal Direct Loan amounts for graduating undergraduate students when their final enrollment period is less than a full academic year.
 The loan limit proration determines the maximum loan amount that a student may borrow for the final term of study based on the degree they are earning.

 Graduating undergraduate students who are only attending one semester of the academic year will have their Federal Direct Loans prorated based on the number of credit hours they are enrolled.